VIAME/VIAME/README.md

 different system components is currently the KWIVER library, which can connect C/C++, python, and matlab nodes together in a graph-like pipeline architecture.
-For more information about KWIVER's capabilities, please see [here](https://github.com/Kitware/kwiver/).
+For more information about KWIVER's capabilities, please see <a href="https://github.com/Kitware/kwiver/">here</a>.
 Alongside the pipelined image processing system are a number of standalone utilties for model training, output detection visualization, and detector/tracker evaluation (a.k.a. scoring).